More than 3 character to search

 As the name says, knee arthritis develops in the knee, and this is where the symptoms present themselves.
 They are:

-Not all of these symptoms have to be present, but as the time passes and the knee is not treated, the symptoms can only get worse.
+Not all of these symptoms have to be present, but as time passes and the knee is not treated, the symptoms can only get worse.

-The stem cell treatment for knee arthritis is two-step process: extracting your own stem cells from the bone marrow (or fat tissue), and then re-injecting them into the knee.
+The stem cell treatment for knee arthritis is a two-step process: extracting your own stem cells from the bone marrow (or fat tissue), and then re-injecting them into the knee.
 Once the stem cells enter your body, they begin communicating with your immune system and repairing the damage, both by transforming into the cells that repair the cartilage and by bringing more oxygen to the place (everything heals with oxygen).

 The extraction of stem cells is done via bone marrow aspiration, which includes numbing your hip and inserting a small needle into the hip bone to take a small bone marrow sample.
 This procedure does not hurt at all, and was, in fact, described by patients as a comfortable process.

 The stem cells are then grown in vitro and injected into the knee over the course of a week, through several injections.
 The pain gradually subsides over the course of the next few weeks, while functionality recovers.
 Patients report being pain-free after a few weeks.
 However, since the knee cartilage keeps tearing, it is highly possible that the treatment has to be re-done after 6 months to a year.